stoyicker/ivv/README.md

 * `./gradlew :_splash:assemble` (or Windows equivalent).
 Find the apk in `_splash/build/outputs/apk/debug/_splash-debug.apk`.

-You can also download the APK already built [here](https://github.com/stoyicker/ivv/releases/download/0/_splash-debug.apk).
+You can also download the APK already built [here](https://github.com/stoyicker/ivv/releases/latest).

 # Architecture
-This app is split follows a 'feature' split, with two features (not really, one of them is just the app entry point):
+This app follows a 'feature'-based split, with two features (not really, one of them is just the app entry point, so it would have to go into any combination of features):
 * `_splash`, for the splash screen.
 * `_list`, for the item list.

 `_splash` hardly has any code, not much architecture to see here.

-`_list` is built upon a Redux-like architecture, where the UI reacts to a source of truth which is updated by UI actions.
+`_list` is around a source of truth which is updated by actions triggered for example by the user and which is observed by the UI, that adapts to each change in the source of truth.
 This allows for a highly scalable development with very low coupling which favors not only maintainability, but also popular practises such as flavoring, features toggles and dynamic delivery.

 As a trade-off, due to Dagger limitations when it comes to cross-module dependencies, there would be a little bit of code duplication if we were to scale straight-up from this (the schedulers and